timphilip12/Consumer-Complaint-Text-Analysis/README.md

 ### Total sentiment per State using nrc sentiment analysis

 <img src="Images/nrc sentiment per state.png" height = 300, width = 800>

+## Conclusion
+- I can conclude that the sentiment analysis on the narrative of the consumer complaints is overall negative.
+For both, Bing and nrc, the result are way negative.